Quenq-Systems/app-market/README.md

     "category": "Games",                // e.g., "Games", "Multimedia", "Internet", "Utilities" etc.
     "iconUrl": "https://quenq-systems.github.io/app-market/icons/your-app-id.png", // A 100x100 icon for your app.
     "featuredImage": "https://quenq-systems.github.io/app-market/featured/your-app-id.jpg", // Optional, `null` if not used.
-    "featured": false,                  // Must be `false`.
+    "featured": false,                  // Should be `false`.
 The maintainers will decide if an app is featured.
     "bundleUrl": "https://quenq-systems.github.io/app-market/bundles/your-app-id.zip",
     "fileAssociations": [],             // Optional: file extensions your app can open. e.g., ["csv", "pdf"] "config": {